 If you’re searching for a developer, you’ve likely read about Content Management Systems.
-There are lots of them out there, from clunky WordPress and Drupal-based systems, to customized systems built from scratch.
+There are lots of them out there, from clunky WordPress and Drupal-based systems to customized systems built from scratch.
 But regardless of the CMS, you’ll want to consider how a firm’s site designs hold up – or fall apart – after a couple of years of content changes and CMS updates.
 A great web designer knows how to build a foolproof design that can accommodate content changes.

 - Will Google Certified SEO specialists be working on your project?

-As Search Engines have grown more sophisticated, so have the requirements for a highly performing website.
+As Search Engines have grown more sophisticated, so have the requirements for a high performing website.
 If you’re working with a firm whose architects and designers don’t know their way around SEO, you will likely end up with a website that looks good, but that no one will see.